anm/anm.github.com/blog/_posts/2012-04-21-Nyancat-Psytrance-Meditation-Programming.md

 I suspect now that trance music and meditation probably produce similar mental states, which aid concentration and getting things done.
-I therefore recommend that offices should play repetitive music such as nyancat to boost productivity and increase moral. :) I also recommend hacking at psytrance parties.
+I therefore recommend that offices should play repetitive music such as nyan cat to boost productivity and increase moral. :) I also recommend hacking at psytrance parties.